Have a symptom?

 Dementia can be caused by a wide variety of conditions or diseases.
 The most common cause of dementia is Alzheimer's disease, which progressively damages and destroys such cognitive processes as memory, orientation, and speech.
 The second most common cause of dementia is vascular dementia.
 Vascular dementia is due to the death (necrosis) of brain tissue because of clots that obstruct blood vessels in the brain.
 Vascular dementia is caused by such diseases and conditions as TIA (transient ischemic attack) or stroke or risk factors for stroke, such as hypertension, atherosclerosis, peripheral vascular disease, and diabetes.
 Less common causes of dementia include Lewy body dementia, frontotemporal dementia, thyroid diseases, brain tumor, vitamin B deficiency, AIDS, syphilis, Creutzfeldt-Jakob disease, alcoholism, hydrocephalus, depression, and chronic subdural hematoma.
 Symptoms of dementia vary depending on severity, underlying cause, age, medical history, and coexisting diseases, and other factors.
 Symptoms can include forgetfulness and other problems with memory that become progressively worse.
 Disorientation, poor judgement, speech difficulties, personality changes, and difficulty completing familiar tasks also occur.
 Symptoms of dementia can eventually progress to become severely disabling.
 For more details on symptoms and complications, refer to symptoms of dementia.
 Risk factors for developing dementia include being over age 65 and having a family history of Alzheimer's disease.
 Other risk factors include a history of severe head injury, alcoholism, and having diabetes, high blood pressure, high cholesterol, and other types of coronary artery disease or cardiovascular disease.
 There is no specific diagnostic test that can detect dementia and its underlying cause.
 Making a diagnosis includes performing a variety of tests and assessments that evaluate the brain, as well as cognitive and intellectual function.
 Tests are also performed to diagnose possible underlying causes of dementia.
 Diagnosis and treatment may require the collaboration of a variety of providers, including a primary care physician, neurologist, psychiatrist, and/or psychologist.
 The diagnostic process begins with taking a thorough personal and family history, including symptoms, and completing a physical examination.
 This includes a neurological exam.
 A neurological exam evaluates the nerves and nervous system and such functions as reflexes, sensation, movement, balance, coordination, vision, and hearing.
 Commonly used diagnostic tests include a mini-mental state examination (MMSE), which evaluates mental function by assessing the answers provided to a series of questions.
 Imaging tests that may be used to help diagnose underlying causes of dementia include CT and MRI, which provide information about the structure of the brain.
 A PET scan and functional MRI are imaging tests that can show how well different areas of the brain are functioning.
 It is possible that a diagnosis of dementia can be missed or delayed because symptoms may develop gradually and can be similar to symptoms of other diseases and conditions.
 In addition, it is common for people to believe that symptoms of dementia are due to the normal aging process.
 For more information about diseases and conditions that can mimic dementia, refer to misdiagnosis of dementia.
 Treatment of dementia varies depending on the underlying cause and other factors.
 Alzheimer's disease and vascular dementia are not curable, and at this time there are no treatments that can slow the advancement of these common causes of dementia.
 However, there are some interventions and medications that may help to reduce some symptoms and maximize independence and the quality of life for people with Alzheimer's disease.
 There are also clinical trials taking place to research a variety of potential treatments for Alzheimer's disease.
 For more information on treatment, refer to treatment of dementia....more »

 A diagnosis of dementia may be delayed or missed because early symptoms develop gradually and are often associated with the normal aging process.
-In addition, symptoms of dementia can mimic symptoms of a variety of diseases, disorders or conditions, such as depression, TIA, stroke, psychosis, and delirium, which can all accompany dementia or can be distinct and separate ...more misdiagnosis »
+In addition, symptoms of dementia can mimic symptoms of a variety of diseases, disorders or conditions, such as depression, TIA, stroke, psychosis, and delirium, which can all accompany dementia ...more misdiagnosis »

 The following medical conditions are some of the possible